-A herniated disk occurs when the outer ring of one of the individual bones (vertebrae) that makeup the spine is damaged, causing the gel inside the bone to push out through a crack in the outer ring.
-A herniated disk may irritate adjacent nerves, causing pain, numbness or weakness in the arms or legs.
+A herniated disc occurs when the outer ring of one of the individual bones (vertebrae) that makeup the spine is damaged, causing the gel inside the bone to push out through a crack in the outer ring.
+A herniated disc may irritate adjacent nerves, causing pain, numbness or weakness in the arms or legs.

-The most common underlying cause of a herniated disk is the gradual damage and loss of flexibility as a result of aging.
-This is called disk degeneration, and it makes vertebrae more likely to tear or rupture with even a minor strain or twist.
+The most common underlying cause of a herniated disc is the gradual damage and loss of flexibility as a result of aging.
+This is called disc degeneration, and it makes vertebrae more likely to tear or rupture with even a minor strain or twist.

-Lifting heavy objects, especially twisting while supporting the weight, can cause the tears and ruptures of a herniated disk.
+Lifting heavy objects, especially twisting while supporting the weight, can cause the tears and ruptures of a herniated disc.

-Risk factors for herniated disk including the following conditions:
+Risk factors for herniated disc including the following conditions:

 - Obesity, which puts increased stress on the lower back

 - Physically demanding jobs, especially those involving repetitive lifting, pulling or pushing

 - Genetic factors